-We live in a time of staggeringly complex social problems that require intentional and multi-stakeholder approaches to identify, explore, unpack and reimagine potential solutions.
-These problems require us to think, learn, act, and grow.
+In a time of staggeringly complex social problems that require intentional and multi-stakeholder approaches to identify, explore, unpack and re-imagine potential solutions, individuals are required to think, learn, act, and grow.

-Anyone interested in learning more about the Social Innovation Lab should contact Professor Crossan.
+Anyone interested in learning more about the Social Innovation Lab should contact Professor Crossan (dcrossa1).

 ASHOKA JAPAN Youth Venturers Visit the Social Innovation Lab!

 March 24th and March 25th, the Social Innovation Lab is hosting a group of six young Japanese Change Makers.
 Ashoka, a membership organization made up of global social entrepreneurs, is sending these students as part of their Young Venturer program.
 They are working on a fascinating array of projects, focused on sustainability, environmental disaster, education reform, youth engagement and other pertinent topics facing Japanese society.
 While on campus, students will participate in a story-trade symposium with Swarthmore social entrepreneurs, engage in a CIL innovation and leadership workshop, and attend a Zumba class and baseball game!
 We look forward to welcoming them!